top of page

 Poet, Essayist, Educator

-"Laura is a torrent of creative energy.
-She is the most engaging conversationalist I have ever experienced, and she can translate that skill flawlessly to the art of visual storytelling."
+"Laura is a torrent of creative energy and she translates that energy to the art of visual storytelling, flawlessly."

 - Vincent Cugliari -